DhruvJ22/DhruvJ22.github.io/_pages/projects.md

 **Description** (from the development team): [Poliastro](https://docs.poliastro.space/en/stable/) is an open-source Python library for interactive Astrodynamics and Orbital Mechanics, with a focus on ease of use, speed, and quick visualization.
 It provides a simple and intuitive API and handles physical quantities with units.

-**Contribution**: I am hoping to contribute a part of my [research code](https://github.com/DhruvJ22/Astrodynamics_Research) to the software to expand its use from the two-body problem to the three-body problem.
+**Contribution**: I was hoping to contribute a part of my [research code](https://github.com/DhruvJ22/Astrodynamics_Research) to the software to expand its use from the two-body problem to the three-body problem.
 I wrote programs to simulate the Circular Restricted Three Boby Problem and algorithms to compute its equilibrium and periodic solutions.

-**Current Status (9th January 2023)**: The functionalities that I intended to be added to a new release of the software can be found [here](https://github.com/poliastro/poliastro/tree/main/contrib/cr3bp_DhruvJ).
+**Status (19th December 2023)**: The functionalities that I intended to be added to a new release of the software can be found [here](https://github.com/poliastro/poliastro/tree/main/contrib/cr3bp_DhruvJ).
 A part of the code has been added to the source code ([1](https://github.com/poliastro/poliastro/tree/main/src/poliastro/threebody), [2](https://github.com/poliastro/poliastro/tree/main/src/poliastro/constants), [3](https://github.com/poliastro/poliastro/tree/main/src/poliastro/core/threebody), [4](https://github.com/poliastro/poliastro/tree/main/src/poliastro)).
-Due to the organizational changes in the core development team, the updates have been delayed.
+Due to the organizational changes in the core development team, the software is [archived](https://github.com/poliastro/poliastro/issues/1640).

 **Learnings**: The most important thing I learned was the importance of separating “the science” and data structures to access the functions that describe the science.
 This also enabled me to build unit tests for the low-level functions, which simulate the science, to validate them against values in the literature or a property.
 In addition, I gained experience contributing to open-source software, which has helped me realize how to create meaningful pull requests and about various CI/CD tools to maintain the integrity of the code.